mathewpwheatley/mathewpwheatley/README.md

 <h1 align="center">:computer: :rocket: :airplane: Hello All, I'm Mat :airplane: :rocket: :computer: </h1>

-I am a software engineer with a mechanical engineering background located in Seattle, WA.
-I love to work on projects which can combined and stretch all my skill sets.
+I am a software engineer with a mechanical engineering background located in Los Angeles, CA. I love to work on projects which can combined and stretch all my skill sets.
 In my spare time I like to hike, run, climb, camp, take photographs/video to document travel, play with drones, woodwork with lasers and CNC.

 Learn more about me via my [Resume](https://github.com/mathewpwheatley/mathewpwheatley/blob/master/Mathew_Wheatley_Resume_2021.pdf). ([Plain Resume](https://github.com/mathewpwheatley/mathewpwheatley/blob/master/Mathew_Wheatley_Resume_2022_Plain_One_Page.pdf))